African art > Head rest > Luba headrest

-The Luba are renowned for their refined statuary and famous in particular for their neck rests and stools made up of a caryatid figure.
-The seated figures, embraced, leaning on their feet, symbolize Luba royalty.
-The neck rests protecting the headdresses during the night were also used to support the heads of the deceased, and sometimes, according to Albert Maesen, buried in their place.
-The figures embody the spirit of an ancestor, vidiye and have a cascading hairstyle in the Shankadi style.
-Oiled patina, orange reflections, residual ochre inlays.
+The Luba are renowned for their statuary and in particular their neckrests and stools made of a caryatid figure.
+The female effigy symbolizing Luba royalty, here holding a ceremonial calabash, has a cascading shankadi hairstyle.
+Neck rests were also used to support the heads of the deceased, and sometimes, according to Albert Maesen, buried in their place.
+Satin patina.

 The Luba (Baluba in Tchiluba) are a people of Central Africa.
-Their cradle is Katanga, more precisely the region of the Lubu river, hence the name (Baluba, which means "the Lubas").
-They were born from a secession of the Songhoy ethnic group, under the leadership of Ilunga Kalala, who had the old king Kongolo, venerated since then in the form of a python, die.
-In the 16th century they created a state, organized in decentralized chieftaincy, which extended from the Kasai River to Lake Tanganyika.
-The chiefdoms cover a small territory without real border that includes at most three villages.
+Their cradle is Katanga, more precisely the region of the Lubu River, hence the name (Baluba, which means "the Lubas").
+They were born from a secession of the Songhoy ethnic group, under the leadership of Ilunga Kalala, who had the old king Kongolo, who has since been venerated in the form of a python, die.
+In the sixteenth century they created a state, organized in decentralized chieftaincies, which extended from the Kasai River to Lake Tanganyika.
+The chieftaincies cover a small territory with no real borders, and include no more than three villages.

 Source : "Luba" F. Neyt

 This item is sold with its certificate of authenticity